Social Intelligence for Toddlers

 13. Model working through difficulties.
 When she's mad at her friend, for instance, you can say "I know you're really mad at Maria right now, but friends sometimes get mad and then they work things out.
 We can talk about how you might work things out with Maria when you feel ready."

 14. Begin introducing the concept of noticing how other people feel as early as you can.
-"Look at Michael.
+"Look at William.
 He's crying.
 I think you hurt his feelings.”
 “That little girl is sure mad.
 I wonder why?"
-"Neela hurt herself.
+"Imani hurt herself.
 I wonder if we can do anything to help her feel better?"

 15. Stay Calm.
 Research shows that one of the most important things parents can do to help kids learn to manage their emotions is to stay calm themselves.
 Kids need to experience their parents as a "holding environment" -- a safe harbor in the storm of their turbulent feelings.
 If you can stay calm yourself, and soothe your child, she will eventually learn to sooth herself, which is the first step in learning to manage her feelings.

 16. Remember they're kids.
 Just because James bites a playmate doesn't mean he'll be an axe-murderer.
 It's important not to permit bad behavior toward others, but that doesn't mean you don't offer understanding -- and the confidence that your child will learn.
 "All kids get mad at their friends sometimes.
 It will be easier, as you get older, to remember how to control yourself when you get mad, so you can work things out."
 Kids need to hear from you that they aren't bad people, just little.

 What about sibling sharing?
 Of course, all of this applies to siblings.
 BUT the most common reason for siblings having a hard time sharing is that they have to share more than toys -- they have to share you!
 The most important intervention for siblings is prevention, in the form of one-on-one time with you, the parent.
 For more info on siblings, see the sibling section of this website.